-Hazel Hutchison is the Dean of Undergraduate Studies for Arts, Humanities, Social Sciences and Business.
-She is also a Professor of English Literature.
-She received her PhD from the University of Aberdeen in 2000.
-Her research focuses on British and American literature 1850-1930.
+Professor Hutchison received her PhD from the University of Aberdeen in 2000.
 She is the author of The War That Used Up Words: American Writers and the First World War (New Haven: Yale University Press, 2015).
-She is currently compiling a scholarly edition of The Turn of the Screw and Other Tales, volume 26 of The Complete Fiction of Henry James for Cambridge University Press.
+Her current research is focused on a scholarly edition of The Turn of the Screw and Other Tales, volume 26 of The Complete Fiction of Henry James for Cambridge University Press.

-Professor Hutchison's interests include publishing history, material cultures, literature of the American Gilded Age and the First World War.
+Professor Hutchison's research interests include publishing history, material cultures, literature of the American Gilded Age and the First World War.
 She is the author of Brief Lives: Henry James (London: Hesperus Press, 2012); Seeing and Believing: Henry James and the Spiritual World (New York: Palgrave, 2006) and Teach Yourself Writing Essays and Dissertations (London: Hodder, 2007).
-She has published articles on Henry James, E. E. Cummings, Mary Borden, Grace Fallow Norton, Joseph Pennell, Rupert Brooke and D. G. Rossetti.
-She has also edited Mary Borden's war memoir The Forbidden Zone (London: Hesperus, 2008), and a collection of poems about Aberdeen from the twelfth century to the present with Alan Spence: Silver: An Aberdeen Anthology (Edinburgh: Polygon, 2009).
-She is a former president of the Henry James Society, and is the current Chair of the Friends of Aberdeen University Library.
-Projects in development include a book on Henry James and technologies of writing, and a study of reading and publishing practices 1870-1918.
+She has also edited Mary Borden's war memoir The Forbidden Zone (London: Hesperus, 2008), and a collection of poems about Aberdeen with Alan Spence: Silver: An Aberdeen Anthology (Edinburgh: Polygon, 2009).

 Professor Hutchison welcomes inquiries from research students intending to work on Henry James, World War I writing, British and American book history, religious and scientific issues in late Victorian and early Modernist literature, and other related fields.